And I’m not feeling at all guilty about it.

 Here’s the rub though.
 It took a long while to get through the transition.
 And farm hands had a “ready-made” place to go—they went to the factory and to urban retail businesses.
 The change was slow back then.
 People had time to react.

 Change now moves at the speed of the internet.
 And, there isn’t a ready-made place for the obsolete factory worker to go.
 It takes a big change in education level to move a worker from, say, the automotive production line to programming and maintaining the robots that obsoleted that worker.

 High manufacturing employment is a thing of the past.
 To be competitive in the global market—it isn’t going away no matter how hard we might wish that it would—we will have no choice but to continue to automate wherever and whenever we can.
 As we mistakenly fight to raise wages for labor, we will only cause automation to accelerate.

-The conclusion I draw is that we cannot solve our problems by going backwards.
-As stated above, our manufacturing jobs are leveraged 5 to 1 from when we started embracing automation and low cost labor.
+The conclusion I draw is that we cannot solve our problems by going backward.
+As stated above, our manufacturing jobs are leveraged 5 to 1 from when we started embracing automation and low-cost labor.
 Barking up the “bring back manufacturing back” tree will lead nowhere.
 It’s the wrong tree!

 We need to be working on how to take advantage of the almost negligible cost of manufacturing, achieved with almost no human labor.
 How do we share in that dawning miracle?
 How do we make sure that more than just a very few benefit from that severe job loss?

 That is the issue to solve.
 Don’t be fooled by those who either are ignorant or charlatans.
 Both political parties have been harping on the need to bring manufacturing jobs back to the U.S. I’ll say it again—that isn’t going to happen to any significant degree.
 We must work to find a solution other than manufacturing jobs to ensure a decent standard of living for our citizens.